Vishrutisharma0/MindSpire/README.md

 # MindSpire
 MindSpire is a responsive website, meticulously crafted with HTML, CSS, Flask, Jinja2 templating engine and MongoDB, that empowers you to create, save, and share your inspiring blogs.
-With the delightful feature of both light and dark modes, MindSpire ensures a visually stunning and personalized experience to suit your preferences
+With the delightful feature of both light and dark modes, MindSpire ensures a visually stunning and personalized experience to suit your preferences.

 ## Installation